SDU-eScience/UCloud/app-store-service/wiki/apps.md

 This block configures how to access the web server running inside of the container.
 Just like with `applicationType: VNC` authentication should generally be disabled for the web application.
-Authentication will automatically be done by SDUCloud.
+Authentication will automatically be done by UCloud.

-SDUCloud will proxy traffic as HTTP to the webserver running inside of the container.
+UCloud will proxy traffic as HTTP to the webserver running inside of the container.

 The following fields are supported in this block: